Personal Privacy Tips

 - Offer the card with a friendly greeting.

-- Use a brief line (see scripts) and let the card speak for itself.
+- Use a brief line from the scripts section and let the card speak for itself.

 - If needed, discreetly point to the printed request on the card.

-- After review, ask for your card back and place it away.
+- After the other person reviews it, ask for your card back and place it away.

 Everyday Scenarios